VaibhavSxn/assignment_mnd/README.md

 As part of the preliminary data analysis, following exercises have been performed:

-   1. Plot a simple word cloud
+   1. Plotting of a simple word cloud
    2. Bar chart for most common words
    3. Length of text distribution
    4. Sentiment analysis using both vaderSentiment and BERT